Checkers: Alquerque

 An Arabic game called Quirkat or al-qirq, with similar play to modern checkers, was played on a 5×5 board.
 It is mentioned in the tenth-century work Kitab al-Aghani.
 Al qirq was also the name for the game that is now called nine men's morris.
 Al qirq was brought to Spain by the Moors, where it became known as Alquerque, the Spanish derivation of the Arabic name.
+It was maybe a derivation of latrunculi, or the game of the Little Soldiers, with a leaping capture, which could, like modern Argentine, German, Greek, Kenyan and Thai draughts, have flying kings which had to stop on the next square after the captured piece, which is just one step long of the displacement capture of backgammon and chess and its variants, but pieces could only make up to three captures at once, or seven if all directions were legal, or pieces had to change directions in the course of a multiple capture.
+That said, even if playing al qirq inside the cells of a square grid was not already known to the Moors who brought it, which it probably was, either via playing on a chessboard (in about 1100, probably in the south of France, this was done once again using backgammon pieces, thereby each piece was called a "fers", the same name as the chess queen, as the move of the two pieces was the same at the time) or adapting Seega using jumping capture.
 The rules are given in the 13th-century book Libro de los juegos.
-In about 1100, probably in the south of France, the game of Alquerque was adapted using backgammon pieces on a chessboard.
-Each piece was called a "fers", the same name as the chess queen, as the move of the two pieces was the same at the time.

 Crowning

 The rule of crowning was used by the 13th century, as it is mentioned in the Philippe Mouskés's Chronique in 1243 when the game was known as Fierges, the name used for the chess queen (derived from the Persian ferz, meaning royal counsellor or vizier).
 The pieces became known as "dames" when that name was also adopted for the chess queen.
 The rule forcing players to take whenever possible was introduced in France in around 1535, at which point the game became known as Jeu forcé, identical to modern American checkers.
 The game without forced capture became known as Le jeu plaisant de dames, the precursor of international checkers.

 The 18th-century English author Samuel Johnson wrote a foreword to a 1756 book about checkers by William Payne, the earliest book in English about the game.